 You can effectually chat with the partners without any static sound or the general “oomph” disturbing you.
 The Dolby 7.1 Surround Sound technology gives a real-life gaming sound experience.
 The multimedia performance is on par as well.

 The balanced equalization settings are probably the optimal settings for any kind of music.
 Even a microphone is a master act.
 It sprouts out of the right side and gives off a red light when muted.
 The battery timing is about 20 hours which is greater than the Logitech G533.

 3. ASTRO A50 [Best Wireless Noise Cancelling Headphones For Travel]

-This model costs just as much as the Siberia 800 but comes from a different company which means different experience.
+This model costs just as much as Siberia 800 but comes from a different company which means different experiences.
 The designers and engineers seem to have invested some thought in the design because it has a unique built.

 It comes with a dock which is a place when it is not in use.
 This charges the headset for your upcoming gaming clashes.
 The matte plastic built and the metallic side arms allow it to be adjusted vertically and horizontally both.